FaysouRGB/go-json-parser/README.md

 }
 ```

-You can also find a `main.go` file in the `example` folder implementing a CLI tool to parse JSON using this library.

 ## Contributions and Feedback

 If you have any suggestions or ideas for improving the library, or if you've discovered a bug, I would greatly appreciate your feedback.
 Please feel free to submit a pull request or open an issue in the project repository.